Define network terminology

 Apply IPv4 and IPv6 addressing and subnetting to real-world networking scenarios

-Configure settings on a switch, router and end-user devices
+Configure settings on a switch, a router and end-user devices

 Diagnose and resolve networking issues, including routing and IP addressing problems